SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 ## Required IAM roles

-Look for `AWS::IAM::Role` in the source for the list of required IAM roles to create the stacks.
+Look for `AWS::IAM::Role` in the templates source for the list of required IAM roles to create the stacks.

 # How to Deploy a Message Broker in an HA Group